husonlab/splitstree6/doc/user-manual.md

 ### Manipulating split networks

-To rotate or flip the entire network, use the toolbar revealed by pressing the preferences icon in the top right of the split network panel, making sure that none of the nodes or edges in the network are selected .
+To rotate or flip the entire network, use the toolbar revealed by pressing the preferences button at the top right of the split network panel, making sure that none of the nodes or edges in the network are selected .

 Click on an edge in the split network to select that split.
-The edges associated to that split can be rotated using the rotate buttons in the toolbar or the arrows in the side panel which appears when you click the icon on the right .
+The edges associated to that split can be rotated using the rotate buttons in the toolbar or the arrows in the side panel which appears when you click the button on the right .

 ![If one or more splits are selected, then highlighted buttons can be used to change the angles of the selected